 Who is exempt from income tax in South Africa?

-Generally, if you earn less than R83,100 annually (or less than R128,650 if you’re older than 65), you don’t have to pay income tax.
+Generally, if you earn less than R83,100 annually (less than R128,650 if you’re older than 65, or less than R143,850 if you’re over 75), you don’t have to pay income tax.
 Additionally, you don’t need to file a return if all of the following are true:

 - Your total employment income for the year, before tax, was less than R500,000